Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_amd_no_kernel_change-2-4-23.md

 <h1>Solo Mining with AMD (Ubuntu)<h1>
 </div>

-If your rig runs AMD GPUs, you will need to use Wildrig miner, which is currently the only one that works with AMD.
-With Wildrig, however, direct solo mining isn't possible.
-So we'll thus be mining through Newpool, which has a solo mining option.[^1]

 ## Step 1: AMD Driver Installation

 Since Ubuntu doesn't come with AMD's OpenCL driver, which is necessary for mining, you'll need to install that.

-In order to successfully begin mining with an AMD GPU, one must use very specific driver software (AMD 22.40).
+But it also requires ****very**** specific AMD driver software (22.40).
+We have found no other that successfully installs.

 1. First, we must get the driver installer itself.
 Go to your Downloads directory and give the following commands: